noostale/drone-semantic-segmentation/README.md

 To show results in a user-friendly way, has been implemented an user interface.
 This thanks to Gradio, an open-source Python package that allows to quickly create easy-to-use and customizable user interface components for using models.
 Interface functions allow the upload of images from the dataset and the choice of a model from a drop-down menu with the list of implemented models.
 By clicking the submit button, it will be possible to obtain the grayscale mask image as a result of Semantic Segmentation.

+## Code Structure

+The code is divided into the following sections:

+- **Environment Setup:** sets up the Python environment and installs the required libraries.
+- **Data Preprocessing:** loads the dataset, preprocesses the images, and splits the dataset into training, validation, and test subsets.
+- **Data Augmentation:** augments the train-set using random rotation, random flip, random brightness, and random contrast.
+- **Model Definition:** defines the models for semantic segmentation of drone aerial images.
+- **Model Training:** trains the models on the train-set and evaluates them on the validation-set.
+- **Model Evaluation:** evaluates the models on the test-set using the test loss, pixel-wise accuracy, and mean IoU.
+- **Gradio UI:** creates a user interface to interact with the deep learning models and visualize the results.

+## How to Run

+To run the code, you need to install the required libraries and run the Jupyter Notebook file `drone_sem_seg_nets.ipynb` in a Jupyter Notebook environment.
+The code uses these main libraries:

+- **Pytorch**: deep learning library
+- **Torchvision**: computer vision library
+- **Segmentation Models**: deep learning models for semantic segmentation
+- **Pandas**: data manipulation library
+- **Numpy**: numerical computation library
+- **Matplotlib**: data visualization library
+- **Scikit-learn**: machine learning library used to compute metrics
+- **PIL**: Python Imaging Library
+- **Gradio**: user interface library

+The code can be run on a local machine with a GPU or on a cloud platform like Kaggle or Google Colab.
+The provided dataset.zip file contains the train data already resized, if you would like to use the original dataset you can set the `download_dataset_from_kaggle` and `resize_images` variables to true, this will download the dataset from the Kaggle website and resize the images to 512x512 pixels.

+To correcly download the dataset although, you need to have a Kaggle account and a Kaggle API key.
+You can find more information on how to get the API key [here](https://www.kaggle.com/docs/api).
+Once you have the API key, you can upload the `kaggle.json` into your home environment or set manually the `os.environ['KAGGLE_USERNAME']` and `os.environ['KAGGLE_KEY']` variables with your Kaggle username and API key.

 ## Authors